lamarkdown/lamarkdown/docs/core.md

 !!! note "Design Notes"

-    The `-` at the start of directives is intended to minimise confusion relative to other possible syntactic choices, while requiring no extra Markdown parsing code beyond the existing `attr_list` extension.
+    The `-` at the start of directives is intended to minimise confusion relative to other possible syntactic choices, while requiring no extra Markdown parsing code beyond the existing `attr_list` extension (though sometimes directives need to appear in places that require the [`la.attr_prefix`][attr_prefix] extension).

     It's useful to have _some_ means of distinguishing directives from ordinary HTML attributes, because: